dmauser/azure-dns-private-resolver/adr-lab/README.md

 - VPN Gateway Active/Passive using BGP (ASN 65010) with a S2S VPN connection to the Azure VPN Gateway.
 - Bastion has been deployed to allow access to both Linux and Windows VMs.
 Linux VM can also be accessed using Serial Console.

+**Note:** default username is azureuser and password Msft123Msft123.
+You can change that over parameters files before you deploy.

 ## Deploy this solution

 The lab is also available in the above .azcli that you can rename as .sh (shell script) and execute.
 You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands build the entire lab: